-The landscape is amazingly diverse featuring jagged peaks, rice paddies in surreal shades of green, and over 2,000 miles of tropical coastline.
+The landscape is amazingly diverse featuring jagged peaks, rice paddies in surreal shades of green, the giant Mekong Delta, and over 2,000 miles of tropical coastline.
 Food stalls fill the streets with delicious smells and markets with vendors in conical hats sell ethnic fashions, crafts, and flowers.
 History buffs are fascinated by one of Southeast Asia’s oldest cultures and its history of thousands of years.

 As more and more curious travelers discover this charming country, the list of what Vietnam is famous for grows longer.
 Check out this list of places, products, and experiences that define Vietnam.

 The shopping and dining are cosmopolitan while the old district of Da Koa features fine examples of surviving French colonial architecture.
 Dong Khoi, the city center, is easy to navigate and has some must-see sites including the HCMC Museum that tells the story of the city and the grand Notre Dame Cathedral.
 Just outside the city center, the Reunification Palace (formerly Independence Palace) is famous as the place where tanks from North Vietnam stopped on April 30, 1975, to officially end the Vietnam war.

 Vietnam’s trademark street food is best described as an experience for all the senses.
 You won’t have to look hard for them as food stalls are in every busy part of each city.
 Vietnam cuisine is fresh, healthy, and tasty.
 Some treats you’ll find to try include spring rolls, sticky rice, fresh seafood delicacies, and bun cha which is rice noodles spiced with an herbal sauce and topped with pork.
 After being served, small plastic stools offer a place to sit and eat.

 In most cities of the Western world, cars far outnumber motorbikes.
 Things are just the opposite in Vietnam where the streets stay crowded with motorbikes, or what you may call motorcycles.
 The slim bikes give motorists the advance of maneuvering easily through traffic.
 It almost looks like a crazy game of bumper bikes as they come within inches of each other.